middlewares/payload/README.md

 ## XmlPayload

 Parses the XML payload of the request.
-It returns an instance of [SimpleXMLElement](https://www.php.net/manual/en/class.simplexmlelement.php).
+Parsed body will return an instance of [SimpleXMLElement](https://www.php.net/manual/en/class.simplexmlelement.php).

 ---